 Our assessment concluded that a variable fee by way of hourly charge is still the most suitable charging method.
-Variable charging allows fees to account for the wide and varied size and complexity of the applications the EPA considers, and best enables it to recover costs in line with statutory requirements (policy objective).
 We are therefore not proposing any change to the current fee method.

 EPA's cost recovery policy can mitigate concerns about variable charges